Vestue/vestue/README.md

 I'm a developer who spends way too much time learning new concepts instead of focusing on one thing at a time.

 Seriously.
-My brain shifts focus between web➡️desktop➡️game-➡️security-dev and back, like a pinball machine.
+My brain shifts focus between web-->desktop-->game-->security and back like a pinball machine.

 Luckily, I really enjoy learning new things and concepts from one side of development is usually useful to know for another side of development.